roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243c/connecting-to-the-things-network-ttn.md

 # Connecting to The Things Network (TTN)

-The Things Network is about enabling low power devices to use long range [g](https://www.thethingsnetwork.org/docs/gateways/)ateways to connect to an open-source, decentralized network to exchange data with Application.
+The Things Network is about enabling low power devices to use long range [gateways](https://www.thethingsnetwork.org/docs/gateways/) to connect to an open-source, decentralized network to exchange data with Application.
 Learn more about the Things Network [here](https://www.thethingsnetwork.org/docs/).

-- First, you should have connected your LoRaWAN® Gateway to the router in order to access the internet according to the method which has been introduced in the [auto\$](/rak7243c-lorawan-developer-gateway/accessing-the-internet) section of this document.
+- First, you should have connected your LoRaWAN® Gateway to the router in order to access the internet according to the method which has been introduced in the [Accessing the Internet](/en-us/quick-start/rak7243c/accessing-your-gateway/#accessing-the-internet) section of this document.
-- Second, config your LoRaWAN® Gateway and choose TTN as the LoRa® Server and choose a correct frequency according to the method which has been introduced in the [Configuring the Gateway](/quick-start/rak7243-lorawan-developer-gateway/configuring-the-gateway#server-is-ttn) section.
+- Second, config your LoRaWAN® Gateway and choose TTN as the LoRa® Server and choose a correct frequency according to the method which has been introduced in the [Configuring the Gateway](/en-us/quick-start/rak7243c/configuring-the-gateway.html#server-is-ttn) section.
 - Now go to the TTN Website: [https://www.thethingsnetwork.org/](https://www.thethingsnetwork.org/) and Login.
 You will then see the following page:

 <rk-img